benhyland/ruby-validation/README.md

 The main code is under `lib`, while tests are under `spec`.

 You can run the tests with `bundle exec rspec`.
+`.ruby-version` is provided but the actual version you use shouldn't really matter.

 Implement the missing pieces of `validation.rb` to make the tests pass.